The problem in General Analytics

 Google Analytics, Mixpanel, and Optimizely are highly flexible, all-round solutions.
-However, they are too generic for conversion optimization.
-Here's what that means.
+They are generic solutions, not specifically designed for conversion optimization.
+Here's what happens.

 Use Mixpanel for anything from measuring how your users fair slaying digital monsters, to QAing a back-end fix, or monitoring and tweaking performance metrics.

 This might be a good thing, but not necessarily what you are looking for.
 Most websites are only interested on doing more sales so the only thing that they want is conversion optimization.

 The way general analytics helps you with this mission is to provide endless amounts of data, visualized in all the imaginable ways:

 The result: too many metrics, graphs, and opinions to make confident decisions.
 No clear goal to strive for.